 Start your afternoon leisurely by getting your bearings.
 Head to Times Square to immerse yourself in its shining bright lights.
 Do this before you do anything else – not only will it really get you into the hustle and bustle of the New York way of life but it’s a good one to tick off early so you don’t need to return!

 Head for a casual dinner in Hell’s Kitchen on your first night – we opted for VNYL which had decent food and a cafe feel to it.
 Not only is it a foodie haven, but there are plenty of cool bars for you to explore.
 You’ll be tired after the time zone change, but it’s much easier flying west than east and so go with it and stay up late.

-After a couple of drinks in Flaming Saddles, head around the corner to dance the night away at the relatively new Industry.
+After a couple of drinks in Flaming Saddles, head around the corner to dance the night away at Industry.
 It’s good for a dance, it’s not pretentious and there’s a wide selection of drinks.
 Don’t forget that in NYC they free pour drinks and after that long international flight you’ll likely be ready for bed a little earlier than you bargained!

 Start early by heading down to the High Line – New York’s disused railroad which has been transformed into a garden and is great to walk along.
 If you’re feeling energetic then you can jog along it heading south.
 At the end, you’ll find Bubby’s – renowned for brunch.
 Many reviewers have raved about it but it has seemed to have lost its edge and the service wasn’t up to NYC’s standards.
 Perhaps they’ve rested on their laurels a bit.
 Still, it’s worth a visit.